AngeliqueDF/advice-generator/README.md

 4. `npm start`
 5. visit `http://localhost:1234`

-1. `npm run dev`
-2. Keep an eye on the console and reload the browser if necessary.
-The live reload server sometimes disconnects on its own.

 ### Check out the other branches!

 - Branch `main` solves the challenge with the `async/await` syntax.